ivan-markov-666/selenium-custom-java-frame/README.md

 ### Custom Methods:
 There are three packages in the "src/main/java/ containing custom methods.
 1. "custom_methods" package contains three classes.
-- "MainMethods" class contains Domain-Specific Language methods.
+- The "MainMethods" class contains Domain-Specific Language methods.
 Methods in this class are a combination of Selenium methods only.
 Review the class for more details. // more about what this is DSL you can find here: https://en.wikipedia.org/wiki/Domain-specific_language
-- "OtherMethods" class contains Java methods.
+- The "OtherMethods" class contains Java methods.
 The methods inside this class are only Java-based.
 Review the class for more details.
-- "Wait Types" class contains different methods for waiting for elements to be present on the UI.
+- The "Wait Types" class contains different methods for waiting for elements to be present on the UI.
 Review the class for more details.
-2. "dataDrivenTesting_methods" package contains methods used for DDT.
+2. The "dataDrivenTesting_methods" package contains methods used for DDT.
 Review the "ImportDataFromExcel" class for more details.
-3. "listener_methods" package contains classes with methods with TestNG listeners.
+3. The "listener_methods" package contains classes with methods with TestNG listeners.
 Review the classes for more details.

 ### Design Patterns:
 The frame uses using POM design pattern.